Flutter-Tech/sync-site-demo/sdlc/reviewed.md

   This content is IN PROGRESS.
 That means it is not yet ready, and likely not yet useful.
 </div>

-This branching strategy is suitable for documentation, integration test or other non-production deployed supporting repositories where changes CAN be reviewed.
-Audit branching ensures previous changes are visible and can be audited at any time, but does not require changes to be reviewed before they are made.
-It uses a simple GitHub Flow or trunk-based development branching model with more relaxed branch protection rules.
+This branching strategy is suitable for production deployed service code repositories where changes MUST be reviewed.
+Reviewed source is optimised for [Guest Contribution](/how/guest-contributions/) services where there is a clear owning team.
+It is based on a simple GitHub Flow branching model which is easy to understand and SemVer release tagging to signal production-ready builds.